RuPaul's Drag Race UK: Series 4–8 (2022–2026): BBC Three

 On 27 October 2021, it was announced via the show's official Instagram page that casting for Series 4 was now open.
 The deadline and casting close date was 10 November 2021.
 Sex Education star Hannah Waddingham was the first celebrity guest judge revealed to appear on the fourth series.
 Waddingham revealed she would be featured as a guest judge on the show during an episode of Jimmy Kimmel Live! which RuPaul was the celebrity guest host.
 Waddingham disclosed; "I'm a guest judge on RuPaul's Drag Race UK.
 I mean, I was giddy as all hell about that.
 Michelle [Visage] will tell you, I was like: 'Can't believe I'm here'".
 Judge Graham Norton revealed in an interview with Gay Times that the competitors that appeared on the fourth series were "some of the best queens we’ve ever seen".
 Norton said because the series was a post-COVID-19 season, the queens had a lot more freedom.
 Norton said, "It was very hard for the [season three] queens in COVID because they weren't making any money and lots of the dressmakers had stopped working.
 I think it was really hard during COVID, so this is definitely a post-COVID season and it's great.
 You can look forward to it.
 You don't need to worry!"
 BBC's chief executive's confirmed that the fourth season will be part of the autumn schedule, likely to begin airing in September.
 Mel B was revealed to be a guest judge on the series.
 Alison Hammond and Tess Daly were also confirmed to be making a cameo appearance.
 On 30 August 2022, BBC revealed a teaser of the show with the slogan "Bring it to the RUNW4Y".
 The following day, BBC confirmed the celebrity guest judges for the season would include: Dame Joanna Lumley, Boy George, Leomie Anderson, Olly Alexander, FKA Twigs, Lorraine Pascale and Hammond would in fact feature as a celebrity guest judge and not feature as a cameo appearance.
 Giovanni Pernice was announced as the shows resident choreographer for the season.
 Aisling Bea will also make a cameo appearance during the comedy challenge.
 Lumley stated: "It thrills me to be a part of RuPaul's Drag Race UK.
 The show is astounding at every level, and I loved it from the very start.
 RuPaul is the definition of what it is to be fabulous, and the show is packed with mad creativity, humour, and drop-dead glamour."
 Whereas Boy George stated: "Drag Race is such a phenomena[sic] and it has unleashed intense creativity and debate.
 RuPaul has made the concept of drag into a household name!
 I'm part of the drag daisy chain.
 Every nice drag queen is my sister and the rest are second cousins!
 It was a lot of fun being part of the show."
 It was later revealed that Daly and AJ Odudu would feature during the Snatch Game episode.
 The BBC subsequently revealed the premiere date for fourth series would be 22 September 2022.
-By September 2022, Drag Race UK has recorded 51 million stream requests in the United Kingdom, becoming one of the network's most successful shows.
+By September 2022, RuPaul's Drag Race UK had recorded 51 million stream requests in the United Kingdom, becoming one of the network's most successful shows.
 On 2 September 2022, BBC announced the renewal of the show for a fifth series and casting was open, and would remain open for two weeks until 16 September.
 The competitors for the fourth series were revealed on 7 September 2022 on social media.
 The cast also featured Dakota Schiffer, the first openly transgender contestant to compete in the British version of the show.
 RuPaul was absent during the seventh episode of the fourth series, therefore Visage took place as main judge and host, whilst Raven took Visage's spot on the judging panel.
 It subsequently made it the first episode RuPaul had missed from across all the Drag Race universe hosted by RuPaul himself.
 Coincidentally, it made Raven the first former Drag Race contestant to judge on a RuPaul fronted franchise.